onespacemedia/cms/docs/walkthrough.md

 urlconf = 'tiny_project.apps.news.urls'
 ```

-You'll want to correct the path; we've assumed your news app lives at `tiny_project.apps/news`.
+You'll want to correct the path; we've assumed your news app lives at `tiny_project.apps.news`.
 However you do this, this must be an absolute import path from the root of your Django application.

 And there you have it: your page's URLs will now be controlled by your news app's urlconf!